Tamworth, New South Wales: Tamworth Regional Entertainment Centre

 Tamworth Regional Entertainment Centre is located in the suburb of Hillvue.
 It is a multipurpose centre with a seating capacity of 5,100, and is the biggest of its kind outside the New South Wales and south-east Queensland metropolitan areas.

 Health

 Tamworth in 2020 was dubbed Australia's "Fattest" for having the highest rate of obesity by the Australian Bureau of Statistics, 69.6% of residents undertook low or no level of exercise (top 10 highest rate of inactivity) 20.2% smoked tobacco (the highest rate in the state) and 19.6% consumed alcohol at a high risk.
 23.5% of adults have high blood pressure.
 There has been media criticism for the amount of fast food establishments in Tamworth with the town receiving its fourth McDonalds.
-Hungry Jacks is also looking to add another restaurant.
+Hungry Jack's is also looking to add another restaurant.
 The council approved the restaurants because of its potential to create jobs.